Jorge Cordeiro

-Jorge Manuel Pinto Cordeiro (born 2 September 1978) is professional football coach and former player.
-He played as a midfielder, predominantly in Portugal's lower leagues.
-He had a brief spell in the Norwegian football before retiring.
+Jorge Manuel Pinto Cordeiro (born 2 September 1978) is a Portuguese professional football coach and former player who played as a midfielder, primarily in Portugal's lower leagues.
+He had a brief spell in Norwegian football before retiring.

 Club career

-Cordeiro was born in Portalegre and started playing aged 7 hometown's Estrela de Portalegre.
+Born in Portalegre, Portugal, Cordeiro joined his hometown team, Sport Clube Estrela, (better known as Estrela de Portalegre), at the age of seven.
 In 1991, he moved to S.L.
-Benfica youth system.
-In the 1997–98 season he was loaned to SL Olivais.
+Benfica, where he was assigned to their youth system.
+In the 1997–98 season, he was loaned to S.L.
+Olivais.

-After one season in Portimão, Cordeiro returned to Benfica to play in the reserves team in 1999.
-On 4 October 2000, he was called by first-team coach José Mourinho for a friendly match against Olympique de Marseille.
-In November, he received another call, this time to a Primeira Liga match against Vitória de Guimarães, but eventually did not leave the bench, subsequently returning to the B-side.
+After one season in Portimão, Cordeiro returned to Benfica to play in the reserve team in 1999.
+On 4 October 2000, he was called up by first-team coach José Mourinho for a friendly match against Olympique de Marseille.
+In November, he received another call, this time for a Primeira Liga match against Vitória de Guimarães, but would instead remain on the bench, subsequently returning to the B-side.

 On 30 May 2012, Cordeiro signed for Norwegian side Follo FK.

 International career

-Cordeiro helped the under-16s win the UEFA European Championship.
-He scored three goals, including the solo winning goal against host Belgium in the quarterfinals and one in the semi-final against Germany.
+Cordeiro helped the Portugal under-16s win the UEFA European Championship.
+He scored three times, including his solo goal against hosts Belgium in the quarter-finals and one in the semi-final against Germany.

-Later that year, he was named in the squad for the 1995 FIFA U-17 World Championship and played four games in an eventual quarter-final exit.
+Later that year, he was named in the Portugal under-17 squad for the 1995 FIFA U-17 World Championship, playing four games before an eventual quarter-final exit.

-In 1997, he represented the Portugal under-18 team in the UEFA European Under-18 Championship, held in Iceland.
-Portugal reached the final and lost 1-0 in the against France.
+In 1997, he represented the under-18 side in the UEFA European Under-18 Championship, held in Iceland.
+Portugal reached the final, losing 1–0 against France.

 Four categories comprised, Cordeiro amassed 34 caps and scored 11 goals.

 Coaching career

-While playing for AD Oeiras, Cordeiro he earned his UEFA 'C' and 'B' Licences.
+While playing for AD Oeiras, Cordeiro earned his UEFA 'C' and 'B' Licences.
 While he was playing for Follo, he started coaching the under-14s of his local team, Ski IL.